All About Federal Student Loans

 The maximum amount a student can borrow for a full academic year depends on the number of credit hours you have earned at Middlesex Community College.
 This credit total includes transfer credits that have been accepted from another school.

 You may qualify for additional loan funding if you filed your FAFSA as an independent student.
-Independent students may be eligible for an additional $4,000 unsubsidized Stafford loan (up to $2000 per semester).
+Independent students may be eligible for an additional $4,000 unsubsidized Stafford loan as indicated above (up to $2,000 per semester).

 The maximum amount a student can borrow for their undergraduate career (referred to as Aggregate Amount) is as follows: